quinn-parrott/sysc3110-scrabble/README.md

 Game Description:
 --------------------------------------------------------------------------------------------------------

-A GUI based scrabble game that allows two players to compete against each other, and play scrabble using a GUI.
+A GUI based scrabble game that allows two to four players to compete against each other, as well as against AI players, and play scrabble using a GUI.
 The game follows the traditional Scrabble rules.
 Players take turns to make words out of the 7 letters they have and place it on the board.
 The player with the most points at the end wins.
 This program was programmed in Java.

-The implementation and excecution of this GUI-based game of scrabble has been designed to allow two players to play against one-another.
+The implementation and excecution of this GUI-based game of scrabble has been designed to allow two to four players to play against one-another and/or against an AI player.
 The game is played following the traditional rules of Scrabble.
-Each player takes a turn to place letters on the board, from the bag of letters he is dealt.
+Each player takes a turn to place letters on the board, from the hand of tiles they are dealt.
 The ulimate goal is to build words using the letters given to you, and end up with more points than your opposition.
 This Scrabble-software was implemented using IntelliJ.

 Instructions to Run: